Getting Started

 regex: 'Temperature:\s*(?<value>[0-9]+(\.[0-9]+)?)\s*°?C'Common Configuration Patterns

-- Keep prompts deterministic; avoid broad, open-ended tasks first.
+-n 1) until stable. - Keep prompts deterministic; avoid broad, open-ended tasks first.

-- Add one assertion at a time so failures are easy to diagnose.
+mcp_serversrefs for shared servers across many scenarios. - Add one assertion at a time so failures are easy to diagnose.

 - Split large workflows into multiple scenarios instead of one giant prompt.